SirB0b27/project2-hv72/README.md

 *Don't do the Heroku step for assignments, you only need to deploy for Project 2*
 1. Create a Heroku app: `heroku create --buildpack heroku/python`
 2. Add nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
-3. Push to Heroku: `git push heroku main`
+3. Push to Heroku: `git push -f heroku milestone_1:main`